cassa10/Haskell_Funcional/README.md

 ### Limits
 - 1 ≤ T ≤ 100.
 - 1 ≤ both answers ≤ 4.
-- Each number from 1 to 16 will appear exactly once in each arrangement.
+- Each number from 1 to 16 will appear exactly once in each arrangement

 <p align="center">
   <img src="./example.png" />